Pickles6855/dnd/Session.md

 - [[Runewood Trees]] have been dormant, can heal or damage
 - "Awakening" happening in 5 days time
 - Island has been sealed for 500 years
+- Island converted from Wild Nature god to Birth and Renewal God